EricaC623/Erica/README.md

-The expansion of international trade in the 19th century was facilitated by innovations in transportation, including steamships, railways, and canals, which reduced costs and increased efficiency.
+The Industrial Revolution led to the rise of factory-based production, the mechanization of agriculture, and the growth of urban populations, transforming social and economic structures worldwide.